Definition of Rhetorical Question

 “Will no one tell me what she sings?”

 Notice, an answer is not expected to this question.
 The poet prefers a rhetorical question to a plain statement to emphasize his feelings of pleasant surprise.
+Thus, the poem’s meaning is enhanced by the use of a rhetorical question.

-Shylock: “If you prick us, do we not bleed?
+“If you prick us, do we not bleed?

 If you tickle us, do we not laugh?